siddddd17/RockPaperScissors/README.md

 -creata a function called game() that plays the game 5 times and declares who is the winner{
     -create for loop. the loop should execute 5 times{
-        -ask the user for prompt and store it inside userSelection if the ans aint valid, display a message: enter a valid choice!
+        -if the round is final:
+                create a h3 element
+                add Final Round
+                Add the element into the div section created for displaying results

-        -call the getComputerchoice() and store the result in computerSelection -call get playRound(userSelection, computerSelection) and store the result in getResult;
+        -allow the user to click the button and store the result in playerSelection -call the getComputerchoice() and store the result in computerSelection -call get playRound(playerSelection, computerSelection) and store the result in getResult;
-        -display roundResult in console
+            create a p element and store the getResult inside it append the element to the result section in the document -create a variable called finalWinner and store the result of getwinner inside it create h1 element
+            if final winner =player, store humanity wins! inside h1 element and append to the result section in document if final winner= computer, store humanity lost, ai revolution has begun and append to result section in document

     }

     -display final score:
     if userScore> computerScore
-        display user wins
+        return user
     else
-        display computer wins
+        computer

 }